 Audio Described performance 16th March 2024, 14:30

-Please note: This production contains strong language.
+This production contains strong language, haze and the smoking of herbal cigarettes.
 Reference to rape, sexual violence and suicide.

-Now taking bookings for performances from Thu 8th February 2024 until Sat 16th March 2024.
+Now taking bookings for performances up until Sat 16th March 2024.

 Please note: The location shown on the map is an approximate location of the theatre.
 In the majority of cases the theatre will be marked on the map so please make sure you locate the exact location yourself.
 If the theatre is not shown on the map please make sure you locate the correct road name and take account of the directions.